 Quick diagnosis saves lives

-Sakthi is a man with his fingers in many pies.
-His research concerns platelets, the part of our blood responsible for clotting, and one aspect of his work is studying the effects of snake venom on this process.
+Sakthi’s research concerns platelets, the part of our blood responsible for clotting, and one aspect of his work is studying the effects of snake venom on this process.

 Alongside working on potential new treatments for snakebite in the lab, Sakthi is supervising the development of a diagnostic kit by his PhD student, Harry Williams.
 It’s a simple antibody test strip similar to a pregnancy test, which can quickly determine the type of snake that has bitten a person from a drop of their blood or urine.
 In practice, this would allow a bitten person to receive the correct treatment as quickly as possible.